knadh/koanf/providers/rclone/README.md

 - you will see the content of the file in your console.

-If your cloud storage contains buckets (Amazon S3, minio, Backblaze B2) and file mock.json is put into the bucket1, the access to the file is:
+If your cloud storage contains buckets (Amazon S3, minio, Backblaze B2) and the file mock.json is put into the bucket1, the access to the file is:

 ```go